derekoneil/ContainerNativeDevelopmentWithOKE/workshops/container-native-development/LabGuide500.md

   ![](images/500/12.png)

-- Open both the **original and resized images** using one of the following commands to verify that the function did it's job -- which is to resize the image to 128px x 128px.
+- Open both the **original and resized images** using one of the following commands to verify that the function did it's job -- which is to resize the image to 128px x 128px. _NOTE:_ You can also use your OS's file explorer to open the images if the command below does not work.

   `eog sample-image.jpg & eog thumbnail.jpg &`

-**NOTE**: You can also use your OS's file explorer to open the images if the above commands don't work.

   ![](images/500/13.png)